Sexual abuse scandal in New Orleans Boy Scout Troop 137

-New Orleans Boy Scout Troop 137 was a Scouting America (Note: Then called the "Boy Scouts of America") troop in which at least twenty-five boys aged eight to fifteen were sexually abused between June 1974 and September 1976.
+New Orleans Boy Scout Troop 137 was a Boy Scouts of America troop in which at least twenty-five boys aged eight to fifteen were sexually abused between June 1974 and September 1976.

 The scoutmasters preyed upon children from unstable backgrounds and used them for child pornography and their own sexual pleasure, as well as pimping them out to pederasts in and outside of Louisiana.
 An investigation into the troop led to the arrests of at least nineteen men.
 By 1978, eleven men were convicted in the case, several of whom received lengthy prison sentences.